A BREAKTHROUGH THAT CAN FORM THE FUTURE.

 5.CHEMICALS Biomarkers for a collection of chemicals/heavy metals discovered to have associations to AD

-6.FOODS CROSS-REACTIVE TO AMYLOID BETA 8 out of 208 common foods, newly discovered to have potential association with AD.
+6.FOODS CROSS-REACTIVE TO AMYLOID BETA 8 out of 208 common foods, newly discovered to have a potential association with AD.

 7. BLOOD-BRAIN BARRIER AND NEUROFILAMENTS Blood-Brain Barrier antibody biomarkers.
 Assess the integrity of the blood-brain barrier